BSBI currently publishes five main periodicals - two are members-only, printed and/ or emailed out, and the others are available to everyone online:

-- our new scientific journal British & Irish Botany;
+- our online, Open Access scientific journal British & Irish Botany;

 British & Irish Botany

 British & Irish Botany is BSBI's new open access scientific journal, which replaces New Journal of Botany.
 Launched in February 2019, British & Irish Botany is free of charge and available to everyone, whether or not you are a BSBI member.
 This blogpost tells you about issue 2.4 of the journal, published in December 2020.

 Visit the British & Irish Botany website to register as a reader or author, to view the latest issue or to submit a paper.
 Once you've registered (very quick and easy!), you can either use the simple and straightforward online submission system or send your manuscript to the Editorial Office and we'll do it all for you.

 We encourage all British and Irish botanists to consider publishing with us: contact Editor-in-Chief Dr Ian Denholm to discuss your proposal.